impactcrew/nowplaying-for-plex/README.md

 ## Disclaimer

+This is an unofficial, third-party application and is not affiliated with, endorsed by, or associated with Plex Inc. in any way.
+All Plex trademarks and logos are the property of Plex Inc.

 Artist and album names shown in screenshots are for demonstration purposes only and do not imply endorsement by the respective artists or labels.

 ## Acknowledgments